soulspace-org/overarch/doc/design.md

    by elements of the architecture.

+Q: **Should exporting and rendering be separated in the code?**

+A: Exporting of the model and view information into other formats (e.g. JSON or structurizr) and rendering of the views to some target formats (e.g.
+   PlantUML or markdown) are currently (v0.5.0) handled by the same multi methods.
+With more rendering and export formats, specifying the formats and dispatching to multiple rendering and export formats will be problematic and complected with the current implementation.
+For example it is useful to render the views to the different formats in one go without exporting the data to JSON and structurizr in the same invocation.

+   To decomplect the specifications and transformations, exports and rendering should be separated into different modules/methods and specified with different command line options.

 Q: **Why EDN as the specification notation?**

 A: Because it is an open and extensible data format